canonical/cloud-init/doc/rtd/reference/custom_modules.rst

 Custom Modules
 **************

-Our reference section contains support information for ``cloud-init``.
-This includes details on the network requirements, API definitions, support matrices and so on.
+This includes reference documentation on how to extend cloud-init with custom / out-of-tree functionality.

 -----